github/game-off-2012/game-description.md

 # ESCAPE!
-From that secret underground lab that no one is suposed to know is there.
+From that secret underground lab that no one is supposed to know is there.

 ## Premise:
 You are a  scientist in a secret underground lab working for -insert corp here- when an earthquake hits!
 Breaking lots of infrastructure & being generally bad!